beslagicadin/htdocsDirExplorer/README.md

 ### Installation
 1. Clone the repository or copy the files to your server's `htdocs` directory.
-2. Access the project via your browser by navigating to `http://localhost/` (or your server's URL).
+2. Access the project via your browser by navigating to `http://localhost/htdocsDirExplorer` (or your server's URL with custom extension).

 ### Customization
 - **Exclude additional paths**: Add them to the `.gitignore` file or modify the `getExcludedPaths` function in `index.php`.